 The University of North Carolina at Chapel Hill will protect the privacy of all students seeking admission through the Office of Undergraduate Admissions by soliciting and receiving all academic and nonacademic records obtained for the purpose of admission on the condition that they be held in confidence by the University.
 No information obtained through the admissions process will be shared with individuals, internal or external to the University, other than the chancellor, the provost, and members of the Advisory Committee on Undergraduate Admissions and its subcommittees.

-Current federal legislation allows students enrolling at the University access to their files.
-Students do not have access to their applications.
+Though current federal legislation allows students enrolling at the University access to their files, students do not have access to their applications.

 For additional information and services related to the admission of first-year and transfer students, please contact the Vice Provost for Enrollment and Undergraduate Admissions, CB# 2200, Jackson Hall, The University of North Carolina at Chapel Hill, Chapel Hill, NC 27599-2200.

 Transfer from one school or college within the University is possible with the approval of both academic deans concerned.

 Other Credit Programs

 Carolina Courses Online is a distance-education program that offers UNC–Chapel Hill courses over the Internet.
 Class sessions are not required, but courses follow the semester schedule.
 Access to the World Wide Web and e-mail are required in order to enroll.
 The courses are administered through the Friday Center for Continuing Education, (919) 962-1134.
 Undergraduate students in the College of Arts and Sciences are limited to six courses toward a degree at UNC–Chapel Hill through Carolina Courses Online.

 See the section in the bulletin under “Distance-Learning Courses via the Friday Center for Continuing Education” for additional information.